ThaiDuongVu/sidekick/README.md

 **sidekick** supports Windows, Linux and macOS (although untested properly on macOS).

-**sidekick** is subject to change as it is actively developed so expect things to break every now and then (sorry about that 😅).
+**sidekick** is subject to change as it is actively developed so expect things to break (sorry about that 😅).

 **sidekick** is an education project for learning purposes, feel free to use it in personal and commercial projects, just keep in mind that support is minimal.